SebastienPeillet/PisteCreator/README.md

 ## How to use

-You need to enter the tracks layer and the DEM into the formular and then click on the 'Edit' button to begin edition.
+Input :
+    - tracks layer
+    - DEM layer
+Option dock to set :
+    - side distance to process cross slope (in meters)
+    - slope threshold (in percent) for graphic visualisation (green/red)
+    - maximum distance recommended (give a gray tint if overstepped)
+    - swath distance (length cable used on skidder in lumbering )

-A click does a vertice to te polyline entity.
+Left click : add a new vertice to the polyline entity.
+Right click or double click : add a new vertice and end the polyline.

 After you create the first vertice, the slope informations will appear into the formular when you move the cursor.
-A double click will ends the polyline.
+The chart gives data visualisation (with matplotlib).

 ## To come

-- Editing attributes table during creation
 - Enable snap edition
-- Permit to change the distance to get elevation point on each side of the line.
-Default : 15 meters (Utils.py, line 150)
-- Show the line that will be create before click
-- probably other